 Northeastern Prepared Him for Success

-Civil alumni student Jude Arbogast, E’19, explains all the opportunities that Northeastern University provided to prepare him to take on new and exciting challenges.
+Alumnus Jude Arbogast, E’19, civil engineering, explains all the opportunities that Northeastern University provided to prepare him to take on new and exciting challenges.

 Jude Arbogast E’19

 As leaders think through a remote-centric approach to work, the traditional office structure is changing.
 But Jude Arbogast, E’19 isn’t setting up shop at a local café or spare room in an apartment.
 You may have read about Arbogast’s honorable involvement with The American Society of Civil Engineers (ASCE)—from his inclusion in the 2019 New Faces of Civil Engineering in the College category to his former role as President.
 Arbogast shares the inside scoop on memorable moments and lessons learned at Northeastern.

 - Have you experienced the global Northeastern network?
 If so, how?

 My trip to Delft, Netherlands was my first truly transformative experience outside the United States.
 My professor repeatedly mentioned, “This would be the best summer of our lives” during pre-departure meetings, something I quickly dismissed.
 Turns out, he was 100% correct, but it took hindsight for me to recognize that.
 The opportunity to spend 1-2 months abroad with an eager group of people in their twenties, a perfectly scheduled itinerary, and time to explore everything the country has to offer is too good to turn down.
 For folks who cannot fit in a full semester abroad but want what I believe was a more thorough and invigorating cultural experience, you cannot pass up a Dialogue!

 - In an evolving professional world, how do you stay ahead and continue to grow your knowledge and expertise?